spacechase0/StardewValleyMods/JsonAssets/docs/author-guide.md

 `PurchaseFrom`           | Who you can purchase the recipe from.
 Valid entries are: `Willy`, `Pierre`, `Robin`, `Sandy`, `Krobus`, `Clint`, `Harvey`, `Marlon`, and `Dwarf`.
 If an NPC isn't listed here they can't be used. `Pierre` is the default vendor.
 `PurchasePrice`          | How much you can purchase the recipe for.
 `PurchaseRequirements`   | See [Event Preconditions](https://stardewvalleywiki.com/Modding:Event_data#Event_preconditions).
 If you do not want to have any `PurchaseRequirements` set this to `null`.
+`AdditionalPurchaseData` | Extra shops where the item can be purchased from.
+This is a list of entries with `PurchasePrice`, `PurchaseFrom`, and `PurchaseRequirements` equivalent to the above fields.
 `SkillUnlockName`        | _(optional)_ The name of the [skill](https://stardewvalleywiki.com/Skills) required for unlock.
 `SkillUnlockLevel`       | _(optional)_ The level, 1 - 9, required to unlock.
 Level 10 does not currently work for BigCraftables.
 `ReserveNextIndex`       | _(optional)_ Used for animations with PFM.
 Set to `true` or `false`.
 Reserves 1 index.
 Useful for machines that work like the Charcoal Kiln.
 Cannot be used with `ReserveExtraIndexCount`.